Relocation Guide · Last updated 2 June 2026

 - SIPPs and defined contribution pensions: Accessed in the normal way, taxed in Gibraltar

 Before making any pension transfer decisions, get proper independent financial advice from an adviser qualified in both UK and Gibraltar pension rules.
-The rules are specific and mistakes are expensive to reverse.
+The rules are specific and mistakes can be expensive to reverse.

 The Residency Process